sqlparser/sqlflow_public/databases/snowflake/readme.md

 ```

 #### permission needs to extract queries from query history
-You must switch to any database that has the INFORMATION_SCHEMA schema to run the above SQL query to return the history query run by the current user.
+`%s` is the database name you like to connect to .

+The user connect to the Snowflake database is able to execute the following command successfully in order to fetch queries from the query history.
 ```
 USE DATABASE %s;
 ```